House votes to hold Mark Meadows in contempt in Jan. 6 probe

 Members of the committee said the texts raise fresh questions about what was happening at the White House — and what Trump himself was doing — as the attack was underway.
 The committee had planned to question Meadows about the communications, including 6,600 pages of records taken from personal email accounts and about 2,000 text messages.
 The panel has not released any of the communications in full.

-"These texts leave no doubt," Cheney said.
+"These texts leave no doubt," she said.
 "The White House knew exactly what was happening at the Capitol."

 The investigating panel has already interviewed more than 300 witnesses, and subpoenaed more than 40 people, as it seeks to create the most comprehensive record yet of the lead-up to the insurrection and of the violent siege itself.